jimbrend/jimbrend/README.md

 My stuffs: https://linktr.ee/jimSuley

 I'll add in what my old websites were like later
+(I did have an awesome render of Matrix Online characters in an HTML page where when you loaded the other page it did a javscript animation like the mutliple blocks coming together, now in hindsight I think that was a .swf embed too)

 probably gonna edit this entire thing later and clean it up, take out the swear words, enjoy it while it lasts